 #3: Thou Shalt Prepare Thy Person:

-Mandatory equipment: Roller bed, lab coat and HealthHUD, latex gloves, defibrillator (activated and ready to shock), health analyzer, lifesaving kit with spare trauma/burn kits and medication, a hypospray or syringe filled with hyperzine so you can inject yourself to go at sanic speed as needed for moving to patients, moving patients to medbay for treatment, escaping aliens, or helping others escape aliens.
+Mandatory equipment: Roller bed, stasis/cryo bag, lab coat and HealthHUD, latex gloves, defibrillator (activated and ready to shock), health analyzer, medical rig with spare trauma/burn kits and pill bottles, a hypospray or syringe filled with hyperzine so you can inject yourself to go at sanic speed as needed for moving to patients, moving patients to medbay for treatment, escaping aliens, or helping others escape aliens, etc.

 Also highly recommended:

-A hypospray with a 10U Spaceacillin + 20U Tramadol mix to prevent infection during surgery and dose your patient with pain killers in lieu of anesthetic, one filled with 25U Inaprovaline + 5U Dexplus to supplement your surgery injector when not using the anesthetic tank, and for critical patients, and lastly, one filled with Peridaxon.
+Space cleaner to quickly spray and disinfect yourself.
+A lighter and low damage sharp object (like a glass shard) so you can apply them to badly damaged, revivable corpses in order to reapply advanced burn and trauma kits as needed.
+Two syringes: one filled with water and the other with potassium for purging ODs.
+A hypospray with a 10U Spaceacillin + 20U Paracetamol mix to prevent infection during surgery and dose your patient with pain killers in lieu of anesthetic (may not be necessary if you have access to good surgery pills), one filled with 25U Inaprovaline + 5U Dexplus to supplement your surgery injector when not using the anesthetic tank, and for critical/revival patients).
 Label all hyposprays accordingly with the labeler in the chemistry lab.

 #4: Thou Shalt Prepare Thy Workplace: